-Air pollution kills – worldwide more than 6 million people per year.
+Air pollution kills – worldwide more than 7 million people per year.
 Our research focuses on better understanding the formation, transformation and properties of gas and particle-phase pollutants, helping to develop effective policy actions aimed at mitigating pollutant concentrations and their adverse effects.
 Current specific research topics are summarized below.

 We use several instruments to identify and quantify species in the gas and particle-phase, including a high-resolution time of flight chemical ionization mass spectrometer (HR-ToF-CIMS) coupled to a Filter Inlet for Gases and Aerosols (FIGAERO) an aerosol chemical speciation monitor (ACSM).